rubenmak/create_jupyter_notebook_venv/README.md

-# Create Jupyter Notebook Venv
+# Bash Script to Create Jupyter Notebook Venv

 You should use virtual environments for your jupyter notebooks.
 This is a bash script that can help as a shortcut for making a new venv in a new (or newly cloned) jupyter notebook project, using jupyter notebook or jupyter lab.